NorSC/supervisor-search/_supervisors/abbas-mehrabidavoodabadi.md

   S﻿ome ideas for project topic:

-  Project topic 1: Smart energy management of home appliances: A web-based prototype design

-  Project idea 2: Smart charging scheduling and trajectory planning of Electric Vehicles in smart cities: A prototype design
+  Project idea: Charging scheduling and trajectory planning of Electric Vehicles: A prototype design

   The details of the above project topics will be discussed with the students who are interested in the above-mentioned topics.
-Also, other topics chosen by the students which are matched with my interests (my interests keywords are mentioned in the above responses) will be also considered.
+Also, other topics chosen by the students which are matched with my interests will be also considered.
 additional_details_msc: A﻿ny student interested in topics related to networks, edge/cloud computing, Internet of Things (IoT), optimisation modeling and algorithm design for problems arisen in networking domain.